WHAT TO DO IN SAN FRANCISCO IN 3 DAYS

-I visited San Francisco solo – and it was a lot of fun.
+I visited San Francisco as a solo female traveler- and it was a lot of fun.
 While I met another female traveler in the hostel I stayed at – and we spent one day exploring SF together – I did most of the sightseeing myself.

 I did not take any extra precautions – one day, I was out quite late (as I wanted to watch the sunset from the Golden Gate Bridge) and felt fine getting back in the dark.

 However, I always suggest being careful.
 Hold your belongings close to you and practice common sense.
 Head to my post where I talk about tips for solo female travelers.
 But other than that, San Francisco is also a great family destination or a fun getaway with friends or as a couple.

 Okay, let’s get started with the best things to do – while I visited all these places within three days, it is not a typical itinerary.

 Walk Across the Golden Gate Bridge

-The bridge was finished in 1937 (it took about four years for completion), and before that, people had to take a boat to get from one place to the other.
+The bridge was finished in 1937 (it took about four years for completion) – before that, people had to take a boat to get from one place to the other.

 Actually, the bridge is great to visit day and night time, and it is probably one of the sights you will never tire of looking at, so it is one of the best things to visit in San Francisco.

 If you get the chance to walk or cycle across the bridge, it is even better (if you get your 48 hours ticket for a hop-on and hop-off tour in San Francisco, you´ll have e a free bike rental.

 Chill at San Francisco Bay